wilyyy/wsph/README.md

 Todo:

--  Consider changing js file extension to txt and have gpt read that instead
+- Consider changing js file extension to txt and have gpt read that instead b/c errors on random js files
--  Need to write .md file using fs with chat gpt output
+- modify path for where the writefile is being exported
--  try using other types of documentation file types
+- try using other types of documentation file types (pdf, etc)

 ```
 yarn createDocs